IDEMSInternational/parenttext-goals-webhooks/docs/deploy-cloud-run.md

 ### GCP

+Two different service accounts are required, one to deploy the API (deployer) and another to run it (runner).

 Create a service account that will be used for the deployment.
 In your project, go to _IAM and admin_ > _Service accounts_.
 Click on _CREATE SERVICE ACCOUNT_.
 Give the account an appropriate name and ID.
 Click _CREATE AND CONTINUE_.

 Add the following roles to the service account: